tbotnz/netpalm-servicenow-chronicles/README.md

 # netpalm-servicenow-chronicles
-random gifs of servicenow integration
+random gifs of servicenow integration.

 simple example
 ![netpalm bdi](/netpalm_servicenow_self_service.gif)

+## notice
+i do not encourage the use of github as a gif repository